 Adulthood, however, also offered fierce challenges.
 Five discs in my back ruptured during my second pregnancy, and I became paralyzed.
 Bed-ridden for most of the next five years, I learned to meditate to alleviate pain and suffering.
 Gradually, very gradually, I let go of my fears and my grief.
 I came to terms with a profound sense of loss.
 Slowly, every so slowly, I grew to treasure small joys such as blooming daffodils, little children laughing, neighbors bringing food, and teen-agers folding my laundry and taking care of my kids.
 After a third major surgery, I miraculously learned to walk again.
 Unimaginably grateful, I felt wondrously alive.

 I learned to swim, ride a bike, play guitar, and ski again.
 Subsequently, I returned to my great love of teaching.
 I taught high school English teacher and AVID (Advancement via Individual Determination), headed anti-racist efforts, and initiated systemic reform.
-Then a mid-life divorce broke me open, revealing the pain of childhood that I had ever so carefully buried.
+Then a mid-life divorce broke me open, uprooting childhood traumas that I had ever so carefully buried.

 At that point, I knew my body, heart and mind needed deep, deep healing.
 So I began practicing Qigong multiple hours daily – and gradually my perceptions shifted.
 As I practiced QiGong, I entered states of awareness with which my heart intuitively resonated.
 Seeking freedom from the bounds of my consciousness.
 I explored what philosopher Alan Watts calls the false premise – that the self is something that can be known, that the self is the body, the sensations, the thoughts, the consciousness.
 Facing enormous emotional and psychological stress in encountering hidden beliefs and misperceptions, I feared for my psychic survival.
 Eventually I realized that this work meant surrendering the self.